Masmiseim36/nxpSDK/boards/evkmimxrt1060/wifi_cypress_examples/wiced_iperf_4343W/readme.txt

 - Personal Computer
 - Murata 1DX or 1LV M.2 module
 - Murata uSD M.2 Adapter
+- 1 plug to receptable header cable

 Board settings
 ==============
 It is recommended to provide power directly to Murata uSD M.2 Adapter board using secondary Micro USB cable.
 Jumper J1 on the adapter board has to be set up accordingly to utilize external power.

+The following pins between the evkmimxrt1060 board and Murata uSD M.2 Adapter are connected using the plug to receptable cables:
+- evkmimxrt1060 board's connector J22, pin 3 to Murata uSD M.2 Adapter's connector J9, pin 3
 Prepare the Demo
 ================
+1. Connect a micro USB cable between the PC host and the CMSIS DAP USB port on the board
+2. Open a serial terminal with the following settings:
+    - 115200 baud rate
+    - 8 data bits
+    - No parity
+    - One stop bit
+    - No flow control
+3. Connect the WiFi module to SD card slot.
+4. Download the program to the target board.
+5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================
 1. Adjust the IPERF_SERVER_ADDRESS definition to the IP address where the JPerf PC application will be accessible and rebuild it.
 2. When the demo starts, a welcome message and a menu would appear on the terminal: